quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Keys

-The labels (Hkdf.label) generated during the execution of the HKDF-Expand-Label function and given to the HKDF-Expand function in order to produce its output are:
+The labels generated during the execution of the HKDF-Expand-Label function (that is, HkdfLabel.label) and part of the value given to the HKDF-Expand function in order to produce its output are:

 client in: